 The records below are taken from the London Apprenticeship Abstracts, 1442–1850 and the Britain Country Apprentices, 1710-1808.
 The records are copyright of the Society of Genealogists and can be viewed on findmypast.
 Additional details are given where the men mentioned appear in the Wickhamford and Badsey parish registers.
 As many of the men concerned would have been illiterate, the spelling of their surnames sometimes varies.

-Four men from Wickhamford served Masters elsewhere and three Apprentices served Masters who lived in the village.
-Two of the village men were apprenticed to Livery Companies and two to local Masters.
+Seven men from Wickhamford served Masters elsewhere and three Apprentices served Masters who lived in the village.
+Five of the village men were apprenticed to Livery Companies and two to local Masters.

 William Burt, son of John Burt of Wickhamford, a husbandman, was apprenticed to Gilbert Cowley of the Blacksmith Livery Company in London, on 28th June 1613.
 William “Byrte” had been baptised in Wickhamford on 10th October 1595, a son of John and Jane (née Burston).
 A William “Byrte” was buried in Wickhamford in 1625.

 Edmund Mickleton, son of Edward Mickleton of Wickhamford, a yeoman, was apprenticed to Henry Mustoe of the Fishmonger Company in London, on 10th June 1616.
 Edmund was baptised in Wickhamford on 25th June 1597.
 Edward Mickleton’s name appears in the Manor Court records as one of the Homage of villagers hearing cases between the years 1631 and 1639.

 Abel Gurney, son of John Gurney of Wickhamford, was apprenticed to the Cooks' Livery Company in London on 1st February 1655/6.
 The surname Gurney does not appear in the village parish registers.